luisivan/blog/content/posts/2020-04-09---expert-daos.md

 When traditional credentialism fails, we need a new way for the mainstream to access curated truth.

-Today, I am proposing **a DAO structure to tackle this problem** — Expert DAOs.
+But there is **a DAO structure to tackle this problem** — Expert DAOs.

 Expert DAOs aren't a new concept, and some Aragon team members have been thinking about this for a while.
 But the concept is more relevant now than ever.